varunkumarcs22055/Music-App/README.md

 Head to [releases](https://github.com/varunkumarcs22055/Music-App/releases) to download the required .APK directly.

-Also there is [obtanium](https://github.com/ImranR98/Obtainium) to which you can add Jellify as a repo to use the above releases as a repository.
+Also there is [obtanium](https://github.com/ImranR98/Obtainium) to which you can add this repository (Music App) as a source to use the above releases as a repository.

 For Obtanium, click "Add App", put "https://github.com/varunkumarcs22055/Music-App" as the source URL, and on the next screen toggle "prereleases".
 You'll now be easily able to keep your local copy in sync with new releases.